wiremock/wiremock/README.md

 	{
 		"priority": 3, // Defaults to 5 if not specified.
 1 is highest.
-		"
+		"scenarioName": "ToDoList", // See scenario section above for details of this and the two following fields "requiredScenarioState": "Started",
+		"newScenarioState": "First Item Added",
 		"request": {
 			"method": "GET",
-			"url": "/my/other/resource", // "url" for exact match, or "urlPattern" for regex "headers": {
+			"url": "/my/other/resource", // use one of url or urlPattern "urlPattern": "/my/resource?startDate=.*&endDate=.*",
+			"headers": {
 				"Content-Type": {
 					"equalTo": "text/xml"